 The above expression is finite if and only if $ \| \params_{0}-\params^* \| < \rho $, which defines the neighborhood around the minimum where our analysis applies.
-We see that choosing a smaller $\rho$ to ensure boundedness of the operator correspondingly shrinks this neighborhood.
+We see that choosing a smaller $\rho$ to ensure boundedness of the operator correspondingly shrinks this neighborhood around the minimizer.

 For stable dynamics in expectation, the linear system in \eqref{eq:basic_linear_equation} must be stable.
 Note that under $ \bPsi_{\rho} $, moment vectors map naturally to moment vectors.
-Thus, to get the exact stability threshold, we would need the response of $ \bPsi_{\rho} $ to be smaller than one on this restricted set.
+Thus, to characterize the exact stability threshold, we would need $ \bPsi_{\rho} $ to be contractive on this restricted set.
 Instead, we relax this constraint to obtain a sufficient condition, requiring stability for any vector in $ \ell_2 $.
 In App.~\ref{Appendix:OperatorBounding}, we prove that under the condition \eqref{eq:Sufficient condition}, there exists a value of $ \rho > 0 $ ensuring boundedness of the operator.
 Then, in App.~\ref{Appendix:SpectralAnalysis} we show that once the operator is bounded, its spectral radius is strictly less than one.
 Therefore, $ \| \bar{\bmu}_{t} \| \to 0 $ as $ t $ tends to infinity (see App.~\ref{Appendix:Spectral analysis introduction}).
 Hence, each normalized moment also tends to zero elementwise, \ie, $ \bar{\bmu}^k_{t} \to \zeroVec $.
 Since $ \bar{\bmu}^k_{t} $ contains all degree-$k$ monomials of the components of~$ \Delta\params_t $, denoted $ \{ \Delta\params_{t,i} \}_{i=1}^d $, summing over the subset of single-variable terms

-Restricting this to even order moments (even $ k $), we get $ \smash{\E \big[ \left\|\params_t-\params^* \right\|^{k}_{k} \big]\rho^{-k} \underset{t \to \infty }{\longrightarrow} 0 } $.
+Restricting this to even order moments (even $ k $), we get $ \E \big[ \|\params_t-\params^* \|^{k}_{k} \big]\rho^{-k} \underset{t \to \infty }{\longrightarrow} 0 $.

-\section{Related work}
+\section{Related Work}